cfonseka/conference-notes/nextgen_omics_presession_spatial_transcriptomics_notes.md

   Cloud platform for spatial transcriptomics, similar to Tercen and other "walled garden" all-in-one analysis suites.

-  Seems useful for companies without computational biology analysts, but not sure of utility for us
+  Seems useful for companies without computational biology analysts, but not sure of utility for us.